 The Company operates a policy of buying back shares either for cancellation or for holding in treasury.
-Details regarding the current buy-back policy can be found on page 12 of the Chairman's statement and details of share buy-backs in the year can be found in note 15.
+Details regarding the current buy-back policy can be found in the Chairman's statement on page 12 and details of share buybacks during the year can be found in note 14.